acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

   -o, --output string                         Output manifests instead of applying them (json, yaml)
-      --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline) --set-pod-security-enforce-profile      Set the PodSecurity profile on created namespaces (default true) --tls-enabled                           If true HTTPS URLs will be rendered for HTTP endpoint URLs (default false)
+      --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline) --set-pod-security-enforce-profile      Set the PodSecurity profile on created namespaces (default true)
 ```

 ### Options inherited from parent commands